seeniforu/Java-Automation-Framework/README.md

 - User can Start Automate by Pasting `Direct or Cookie URL`.
 - User can Start Writing `Own Testcases` using Existing Methods.
 - It has `Multi-Browser Execution`.
 Give Name of the Browser in `ProjectSettings.properties`.
 - It has `Mobile View Execution` for Chrome.
-Give 'Yes' in `ProjectSettings.properties` for `MobileViewExecution` and Name of Mobile Model in `MobileModel`.
+Give 'Yes' in ProjectSettings.properties for `MobileViewExecution` and Name of Mobile Model in `MobileModel`.
-- It has `HEADLESS MODE` Feature, If enabled in `ProjectSettings.properties`, User cannot see Driver Execution but you'll get all results Once execution is completed.
+- It has `HEADLESS MODE` Feature, If enabled in ProjectSettings.properties, User cannot see Driver Execution but you'll get all results Once execution is completed.
-- User Can Run Test in `INCOGNITO MODE` by Enabling It in `ProjectSettings.properties`.
+- User Can Run Test in `INCOGNITO MODE` by Enabling It in ProjectSettings.properties.
-- User Can Setup their `Own PROXY` for Safe Execution in `ProjectSettings.properties`.
+- User Can Setup their `Own PROXY` for Safe Execution in ProjectSettings.properties.
 - Everything is Logged using `Extent Report`, When Execution is Completed It'll Automatically open the Results in HTML Format.
 (In Console You can Find Path of the Result)
   - `Warnings` - Fields Missed in properties file etc., and `Test Properties` are Logged in Every Report.
   - It has `Screenshot` Method which Automatically adds screenshots in Reports.
 Error Occuring Pages are Captured by Default because it has Screenshot Method inside Log Error Method and Error Message also Logged.
+  - `Custom Name` Screenshots also can Logged in Report.
   - User Can Set `Reporting Theme` as Dark and Standard.
   - Report are `Offline Enabled` So, Results can be Viewed with or without Internet.
 - User can setup `Video Recording` of Execution If needed by giving 'Yes' in ProjectSettings.properties file.
 - `Element HighLight` during Execution is available in all methods.
 The Given Xpath's Element is Highlighted, Useful when Reviewing Screenshots.
-   - User can set `Custom Highlight Colour` in `ProjectSettings.properties`.
+   - User can set `Custom Highlight Colour` in ProjectSettings.properties.
 - It has both Selenium based and My own methods of Element accessing using xpath, classname, id etc.,
   - Xpaths, Classname, id's can be Seperated for Easy Maintenance.
   - My Own Methods have Arguments like Primary Id or Classname and Alternate Xpath.
 The method is Configured in a way, If Primary Fails It'll try to access the element using Alternate Xpath.